-The position sensors in the PRVA provide three signals, i.e.: "Maximum", "Minimum" and "Reference", which are defined as follows:- approximately 220 steps past the 60dB setting, stays high all the way to the mechanical end-stop, and is low at all other times.
+The position sensors in the PRVA provide three signals, i.e.: "Maximum", "Minimum" and "Reference", which are defined as follows:-

-MAXIMUM A TTL signal which goes high when the attenuator is driven approximately 200 steps past the 0dB setting, stays high all the way to the mechanical end-stop, and is low at all other times.

-MINIMUM A TTL signal which goes high when the attenuator is driven every 500 steps throughout the range, and is high for one step only.
+MAXIMUM A TTL signal which goes high when the attenuator is driven approximately 220 steps past the 60dB setting, stays high all the way to the mechanical end-stop, and is low at all other times.
+MINIMUM A TTL signal which goes high when the attenuator is driven approximately 200 steps past the 0dB setting, stays high all the way to the mechanical end-stop, and is low at all other times.
+REFERENCE A TTL signal that is high when the attenuation is 60dB and every 500 steps throughout the range, and is high for one step only.